Talk to a lawyer

 • Seek judicial review in the High Courts or the Supreme Court

-The Collector must announce the compensation award within 12 months from the date of publication of the declaration as given under Section 25 of the Act.
-If this deadline is missed without extension, acquisition proceedings may lapse.
-This prevents indefinite delays.
+The Collector must announce the compensation award within 12 months from the date of publication of the declaration as per Section 25.
+If this deadline is missed without extension, acquisition proceedings may lapse, preventing indefinite delays.

 If the acquired land is not used within five years, landowners have the right to reclaim it, unless the government legally extends this period under Section 101 of the Act.